- Fantastic Team

 Most people will advise you to use products, which are specially created to clean shower screens and doors.
 Store-bought cleaning solutions are, of course, a proven option, as they always promise a streak-free finish and come with instructions on how to use them.
 But in recent years, a large number of people are ready to trust more homemade products and techniques rather than any traditional detergents.
 After all, natural cleaning agents are eco-friendly, affordable and efficient.

 So, here are some of the best ways of how to clean your glass shower screen and door with products, which you most likely already have at home:

-- Rinse thoroughly because all laundry detergents create a big amount of foam.
-To do this properly and without leaving any streaks, the best advice is to use a squeegee.
+All laundry detergents create a big amount of foam.
+To rinse properly and without leaving any streaks, the best advice is to use a squeegee.
 You can get one at any DIY store or the cleaning sections of supermarkets.

 After you are done with the cleaning, a good finishing touch would be to restore the initial shine of the shower screen.
 You can do this very easily with another ingredient that is widely used in cleaning despite its different original use and purpose.
 Of course, I’m talking about vinegar.
 The vinegar does miracles in cleaning, stain removal and bringing back the original state of almost every surface.